 Widely known as Toronto’s “mini Times Square,” Yonge-Dundas square is located in the middle of downtown Toronto.
 This public square is a unique focal point of the Toronto community and serves as gathering space and event venue.
 You can easily see why it reminds people of New York’s Time Square! 👇🏼

 Test Your Knowledge at the Royal Ontario Museum

 There’s no better activity for a frigid Canadian day than exploring a museum!
 Well, besides maybe indoor drinking.

 The Royal Ontario Museum is one of the largest museums in North America and the largest museum in Canada.
-It has every exhibit you could dream of: art, world culture, natural history and more.
+It’s filled with really cool exhibits in art, world culture, natural history and more.
 My personal favorite is the third floor, where they house the “Age of Mammals” exhibit as well as the “Age of Dinosaurs.”

 Entrance tickets cost 23 CAD, but are only 18 CAD with a student ID.

 Explore Toronto’s Historic Distillery District